-Many individuals are under the impression that only the wealthy or super wealthy need an estate plan, however, this is not the case.
-Every individual, young or old, should at the very least have a basic estate plan consisting of a Will, Living Will, Health Care Surrogate Designation and Durable Power of Attorney.
+Many individuals are under the impression that only the wealthy or super wealthy need an estate plan for their real estate, however, this is not the case.
+Every individual, young or old in Orlando Florida, should at the very least have a basic estate plan consisting of a Will, Living Will, Health Care Surrogate Designation and Durable Power of Attorney.
 Putting these basic documents in place can allow family members to respond quickly to situations where every minute wasted is detrimental to a person’s health and/or finances.

 Additionally, these documents provide peace of mind, and prevent increased stress, pain and turmoil to an already emotionally charged situation.